Mehmet Aziz: Career

 Aziz and his team divided the entire island up into 556 blocks, according to a grid plan.
 Each block could be covered by one man over a period of 12 days.
 The campaign began on the Karpas Peninsula and moved westward and while it lasted all traffic travelling from 'unclean' to 'clean' areas of the island had to be sprayed with insecticide.
 Working methodically, inch by inch, the men sprayed every area of standing water they could find, with such meticulousness it was said that even the hoof prints left by animals were treated.

 The total elimantion of malaria from the island took just over three years, and by February 1950, Cyprus had become the world's first malaria-free country.

 According to the American Medical Association, Aziz was "widely honored for his achievement in Cyprus, called 'the great liberator' and likened to St. Patrick for ridding his native land of a pest far more insidious than snakes."
 Aziz was quoted by the same journal as saying, "I was brought up in a village where sanitary conditions were bad.
 Many young people died who probably would have lived had conditions been better.
 If in the course of my service I have done something for the improvement and welfare of my country, that is the greatest pleasure I feel."

+Extinction of the Cypriot freshwater blenny

+Although glorified for his extermination of Malaria in Cyprus, the disease was not all Aziz was attributed to have exterminated from the island.
+The Cypriot freshwater blenny was a fish reported from just 2-3 torrents in the Limassol district by the then Commissioner of Limassol, Roland L. N. Michell in 1909.
+Now presumed extinct on the island and potentially an endemic species, the extermination of the species was attributed to Aziz's DDT campaign.